Skip nav to main content.

 Explore Savings Options

-Coin-counting service is free for People Driven Credit Union members at participating locations.
+Coin-counting service is available to People Driven Credit Union members at participating locations.
+A 3% service fee applies.
 Available at Southfield, Warren, and Ypsilanti branches only.
 Romeo and Livonia branches do not currently have coin machines.
-Service availability and hours subject to change.
+Service availability, fees, and hours are subject to change.
 Dividend and interest rates on savings products are variable and subject to change.
 Federally insured by the NCUA.
 Membership eligibility required.
 NMLS #776727.

 View Related Articles